 Links — Inbound links from other sites are incredibly important to get from a credible, related industry source.
 This is difficult to achieve, but extremely important.

-Social Media — Facebook, Pinterest, YouTube (Wistia) — Establish a Facebook business “wall” with someone in charge of keeping it active.
+Social Media — Facebook, Pinterest, YouTube (Wistia) — Establish a Facebook business “page” with someone in charge of keeping it active.
 On Pinterest, post relevant original pictures with links back to your business website.
 YouTube is owned by Google so they are giving videos much more visibility within their search engine results.
 Wistia is similar, but much more professional and allows you to provide excellent SEO best practices when you upload a video to them.
 Linking your video through their site is excellent SEO help.

 Business Media — be sure to claim your business location on as many search engine sites as possible.
 Most are free, but they are time consuming, even if they aren’t too complicated.
 This is an excellent source of secondary information that you control as the business owner.
-Google Places for Business, Bing Business Portal, MapQuest, Dex, etc. Most of these sites allow you to add pictures, business hours, telephone numbers, etc. Many of these sites will come up on results before yours.
+Google My Business, Bing Business Portal, MapQuest, Dex, etc. Most of these sites allow you to add pictures, business hours, telephone numbers, etc. Many of these sites will come up on results before yours.
 Be sure the info they have is correct about you and the business website link is active and works.

 Get website data from your webmaster so you know what is happening with your site - and have them review SEO Rules with you.
 There is a wealth of info available to you through your webmaster to understand your traffic count, best keywords, bounce rate, landing pages, how long visitors are on site and which pages aren’t working.
 Most important, until you know where you are, you have no idea if your site is getting better or worse.

 Remember to clear your cache and history, reboot your computer and then use the search engine StartPage or Privado to really see where you are in the results categories.